mchmarny/disco/INSTALL.md

-# Installation
+# Disco CLI Installation

-You can install `disco` using one of the following ways:
+You can install `disco` CLI using one of the following ways:

 > If you are already using `gcloud` to manage GCP resources changes are you already have all the prerequisites.
 Otherwise, review the [prerequisites](#prerequisites) section.